-Ballon d'Or: List of all winners from Stanley Matthews to Rodri
+Ballon d'Or: List of all winners from Stanley Matthews to Lionel Messi

-Lionel Messi is the only player to win the award in four successive years.
+Lionel Messi is the only player to win the award on four successive occasions.

-The best performer from the top five European leagues from the previous year receives the Ballon d’Or award each year.
+The best performer from the top five European leagues from the previous year receives the Ballon d'Or award each year.
 The first one was given out in 1956.
-Lionel Messi of Inter Miami is the most recent winner in 2024.
-Cristiano Ronaldo has won the men’s Ballon d’Or award five times, while Lionel Messi holds the record of winning the trophy eight times in total.
+Karim Benzema of Real Madrid is the most recent winner in 2022.
+Cristiano Ronaldo has won the men's Ballon d'Or award five times, while Lionel Messi holds the record of winning the trophy seven times in total.

 The FIFA Player of the Year results, which were combined with the Ballon d'Or between 2009 and 2015 to produce the FIFA Ballon d'Or, are of great interest to many people.